 Decisions by Stockmann’s Annual General Meeting and the organisational meeting of the Board of Directors

-The Annual General Meeting of Stockmann plc was held on Wednesday 23 March 2022 at 12:00 at the premises of Roschier, Attorneys Ltd. in Helsinki at the address Kasarmikatu 21 A. Shareholders and their proxy representatives could participate in the meeting and exercise shareholder rights only by voting in advance and by making counterproposals and presenting questions in advance.
-Participation at the meeting venue was not possible.
+The Annual General Meeting of Stockmann plc was held on Thursday 4 June 2020 at 14:00 at the premises of Roschier, Attorneys Ltd. in Helsinki.
+Shareholders and their proxy representatives could participate in the meeting and exercise their rights only by voting in advance and by making counterproposals and presenting questions in advance.
+The meeting could not be attended on-site.
+The Annual General Meeting was arranged in accordance with an exceptional meeting procedure based on the temporary legislation to limit the spread of the Covid-19 pandemic approved by the Finnish Parliament.

 Composition and remuneration of the Board of Directors

-The Annual General Meeting resolved further, in accordance with the proposal of the Shareholders’ Nomination Board, that the Board remuneration will remain unchanged and that the Chair of the Board shall be compensated EUR 80,000, the Vice Chair EUR 50,000, and other members EUR 40,000 as annual remuneration.
+The Annual General Meeting resolved further, in accordance with the proposal of the Shareholders’ Nomination Board, that the Board remunerations will remain unchanged and that the Chairman of the Board be compensated EUR 80 000, the Vice Chairman of the Board EUR 50 000, and other members of the Board EUR 40 000 as annual remuneration.
 The annual remuneration will be paid in company shares and cash, so that company shares will be acquired on behalf of the Board members to a value of 40% of the remuneration and the rest will be paid in cash.
 The company will cover the costs for the acquiring of the shares and the transfer tax.
-The shares will be acquired within two weeks from the publishing of the Interim Report 1 January – 31 March 2022, or as soon as it is possible in accordance with applicable legislation.
-The shares acquired for the Board members in 2022 cannot be handed over until two years from the date of purchase, or until the term of office of the person in question has ended, depending on which of the occasions takes place first.
+The shares will be acquired within two weeks from the General Meeting or as soon as it is possible in accordance with applicable legislation.
+The shares acquired for the Board Members in 2020 cannot be disposed of until two years from the date of purchase, or until the term of office of the person in question has ended, depending on which of the occasions takes place first.

-The members of the Board shall also be paid a meeting remuneration for each Board and committee meeting, as decided by the Annual General Meeting.
+The members of the Board are also paid a meeting remuneration for each Board and committee meeting, as decided by the Annual General Meeting.

 Organisational meeting of the Board of Directors

-The Board of Directors, which convened after the Annual General Meeting, elected Roland Neuwald as its Chair, and Stefan Björkman as its Vice Chair.
+The Board of Directors, which convened after the Annual General Meeting, elected Lauri Ratia as its Chairman, and Leena Niemistö as its Vice Chairman.
 The Board has assessed the independence of its members in accordance with Recommendation 10 in the Finnish Corporate Governance Code 2020.
-According to the assessment, all seven members of the Board are independent of the company.
-Six of the company’s Board members are independent of significant shareholders (Timo Karppinen, Anne Kuittinen, Roland Neuwald, Sari Pohjonen, Tracy Stone and Harriet Williams).
-Stefan Björkman is not considered to be independent of a significant shareholder of the company due to his position as CEO of Föreningen Konstsamfundet r.f.
+According to the assessment all six members of the Board are independent of the company.
+Three of the company’s board members are independent of major shareholders (Esa Lager, Leena Niemistö, and Tracy Stone).

-The Board of Directors decided to establish an Audit Committee and a Personnel and Compensation Committee among its members.
-Timo Karppinen was elected as Chair of the Audit Committee, and Stefan Björkman and Sari Pohjonen were elected as the other members of the committee.
-Roland Neuwald was elected as Chair of the Personnel and Compensation Committee and Sari Pohjonen and Harriet Williams as the other members of the committee.
+The Board of Directors decided to establish an Audit Committee and a Compensation Committee among its members.
+Esa Lager was elected as Chairman of the Audit Committee, and Stefan Björkman and Dag Wallgren were elected as the other members of the committee.
+Lauri Ratia was elected as Chairman of the Compensation Committee and Stefan Björkman and Leena Niemistö as the other members of the committee.